zuliaio/zuliaui-deprecated/README.md

 # zuliaui

-This a GWT UI for zulia.
-This is out of date and incomplete.
+This is a GWT UI for zulia.
+This is out of date and very much a work in progress.

 To use:
 ```